TomerBeren/FooBook-TCP-Server/README.md

 ```bash
 docker run -it advancedprogproject
 ```
-### Plan B
+### Alternative Method
-If for any reason the docker build dosent work you can use our Makefile that we added for this case and run the command:
+If the Docker build fails, you can use the provided Makefile as an alternative method:

 ```bash
 make
 ./my_program
 ```
+By following these steps, you should be able to compile and run the Bloom Filter component of the Advanced Programming Project successfully.
+If you encounter any issues, please refer to the repository's documentation or reach out for support.